cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--project-index.md

 If there are multiple images, the first will be used as the thumbnail. -->

 ---
-This Github issue represents a project of Transportation Public Work's [Data & Technology Services](https://austinmobility.io/) team.
+This Github issue represents an Austin Transportation and Public Works' [Data & Technology Services](https://austinmobility.io/) team project.
 Project status is documented regularly in the comments below.

 <!--
 Don't forget to: